Nathanael-L/osmi-water/README.md

 The programm is develeped during my internship at the geofabrik.
 If you see some improvements, please let me know.

+## Map File

+'water.map' ist the layer configuration file for the fileserver.
+If you like to set up a mapserver, take the file.
+Just the paths for the sqlite file must be mached.

+## Lizenz

+The software is available under BSD License (http://www.linfo.org/bsdlicense.html)

 ## Author
 Nathanael Lang